Causation Lecture

 This was the situation in Fairchild - each of the claimants was exposed to asbestos during the course of their careers, but by a number of different employers.
 This created a problem - the claimants were unable to demonstrate which of the employers had actually caused the fatal exposure, just that one of them did.
 On balance of probabilities, it was improbable that each individual employer had caused the exposure.
 For example, consider a situation in which an employee has three different employers - this means that each is only 33% likely to have caused the fatal exposure to asbestos, and so for each individual employer they are unlikely to be the one to have caused the harmful exposure.

-The courts applied McGhee to deal with this problem, ruling that as long as each of the claimants could show that an employer had materially increased their risk of contracting mesothelioma (by illegitimately exposing them to asbestos), then they were entitled to claim full damages from that employer.
+The House of Lords applied McGhee to deal with this problem, ruling that as long as each of the claimants could show that an employer had materially increased their risk of contracting mesothelioma (by illegitimately exposing them to asbestos), then they were entitled to claim full damages from that employer.
+This is sometimes referred to as the 'Fairchild exception' to conventional causation principles.

-This same principle applies in cases even where the claimant has exposed themselves to asbestos voluntarily, as a matter of self-employment.
-This can be seen in Barker v Saint Gobain Pipelines Plc [2004] EWCA Civ 545.
-The claimant was exposed to asbestos for nearly 9 years whilst under the employment of the defendant.
-For the rest of his 30 year career, the claimant was self-employed, working with asbestos on three different occasions.
-It was held that Fairchild still applied, and that the defendant was liable for the claimant’s mesothelioma because of the material contribution by the defendant to the claimant’s illness.
-It should however be noted that a 20% reduction in the claim’s value was made due to the claimant’s own contribution to exposure.
+This same principle applies even where the claimant has exposed themselves to asbestos voluntarily, as a matter of self-employment.
+In the Court of Appeal decision in Barker v Saint Gobain Pipelines plc [2004] EWCA Civ 545 (later appealed to the House of Lords as Barker v Corus, discussed below), the claimant was exposed to asbestos for nearly 9 years whilst under the employment of the defendant.
+For the rest of his 30-year career, the claimant was self-employed, working with asbestos on three different occasions.
+The Court of Appeal held that Fairchild still applied, and that the defendant was liable for the claimant's mesothelioma because of the material contribution by the defendant to the claimant's risk.
+It should however be noted that a 20% reduction in the claim's value was made due to the claimant's own contribution to exposure.

-It should be noted that the courts appear to have begun the process of limiting this type of liability due to the fact that it can lead to individual employers being singled out for the activities of their peers.
-This process can be seen in Barker v Corus UK [2006] UKHL 20.
+The House of Lords then considered this case on appeal as Barker v Corus UK Ltd [2006] UKHL 20.
 Much like Fairchild, the claimant was an employee who had been exposed to asbestos over the course of his career, and had developed mesothelioma.
 However, some of the potential defendants had since gone insolvent.
-The decision before the court was therefore, under Fairchild, could the surviving employers be held liable for the shares of the now-insolvent companies?
+The decision before the court was therefore whether, under Fairchild, the surviving employers could be held liable for the shares of the now-insolvent companies.

-The courts ruled, contrary to Fairchild, that each employer was only liable for a percentage of damages in proportion to their contribution to the claimant’s risk.
-For example, an employer who exposed a claimant to asbestos for 10 years of their 30 year career would only be responsible for one third of the damages.
-In effect, this meant that the idea of joint and several liability applied in Fairchild was overturned, and instead it was held that the idea of ‘proportionate liability’ applied.
+The House of Lords ruled, contrary to Fairchild, that each employer was only liable for a percentage of damages in proportion to their contribution to the claimant's risk.
+For example, an employer who exposed a claimant to asbestos for 10 years of their 30-year career would only be responsible for one third of the damages.
+In effect, this meant that the joint and several liability applied in Fairchild was replaced with 'proportionate liability'.
 This also meant that the share of damages attributed to insolvent defendants was not payable.

 However, this decision was not without controversy.
-There was significant backlash from various groups representing mesothelioma victims, and s.3 of the Compensation Act 2006 has reversed the Barker v Corus position - but only in relation to mesothelioma.
+There was significant backlash from various groups representing mesothelioma victims, and s.3 of the Compensation Act 2006 swiftly reversed the Barker v Corus position - but only in relation to mesothelioma.
+The effect of s.3 is to restore joint and several liability for mesothelioma claims, meaning that a claimant can recover the full amount of their damages from any single responsible employer, who may then seek contributions from others.
+For all other types of harm to which the Fairchild exception might apply, the Barker v Corus proportionate liability approach remains the law.

 Thus, there are two categories of cases involving multiple concurrent causes of injury.
-The first is where there are a number of different possible causes for the claimant’s injuries.
-The rule here revolves around the defendant having made substantive contribution to the injury, as per Bonnington Castings and Wilsher.
+The first is where there are a number of different possible causes for the claimant's injuries.
+The rule here revolves around the defendant having made a material contribution to the injury, as per Bonnington Castings and Wilsher.

 The second category are cases in which the defendant has materially increased the risk of an injury occurring, as in McGhee and Fairchild.